 Dawkins might describe the difference between the two types of tasks as follows.
 In tasks of the first type, what gets copied is the product, the drawing.
-There is no difference therefore, between the 'phenotype' and the 'genotype', and phenotypic variations are also genotypic variations.
-In cases of the second type, what gets copied is the implicit instruction ('draw a five-branched star without lifting the pen').
+There is no difference therefore between the "phenotype" and the "genotype", and phenotypic variations are also genotypic variations.
+In cases of the second type, what gets copied is the implicit instruction ("draw a five-branched star without lifting the pen").
 These instructions are the true genotype, while the drawings are only phenotypes.
 Each participant in the experiment assumes that the preceding participant merely intended to follow the implicit instruction, and that imperfections or idiosyncrasies were unintended and should be ignored.
 Individual variations in the productions of the phenotype do not matter.
 They are not genuine mutations.
-'The instructions,' writes Dawkins 'are self-normalising.
-The code is error-correcting' (1999:xii).
+"The instructions," writes Dawkins "are self-normalising.
+The code is error-correcting" (p. xii).

-Dawkins concludes the argument by stating: 'I believe that these considerations greatly reduce, and probably remove altogether, the objection that memes are copied with insufficient high fidelity to be compared with genes.
-For me the quasi-genetic inheritance of language, and of religious and traditional customs, teaches the same lesson' (p. xii).
-In other words, the stability of cultural patterns is proof that fidelity in copying is high despite individual variations.
-These variations are phenotypic, not genotypic, and Darwinian selection can take place without being jeopardized by too high a rate of mutation.
+Dawkins concludes the argument by stating: "I believe that these considerations greatly reduce, and probably remove altogether, the objection that memes are copied with insufficient high fidelity to be compared with genes.
+For me the quasi-genetic inheritance of language, and of religious and traditional customs, teaches the same lesson." (p. xii) In other terms, the stability of cultural patterns is proof that fidelity in copying is high in spite of individual variations.
+These variations are phenotypic, not genotypic, and Darwinian selection can take place without being jeopardised by too high a rate of mutation.

-I, on the other hand, believe that what is here offered as an explanation is precisely what needs to be explained; what is offered as a solution is in fact the very problem to be solved.
-Saying that the instructions are 'self-normalising' amounts to resolving a problem by invoking a mystery.
+I, on the other hand, believe that what is here offered as an explanation is precisely what needs to be explained, what is offered as a solution is in fact the very problem to be solved.
+Saying that the instructions are "self-normalising" amounts to resolving a problem by invoking a mystery.
 The type of thought experiment proposed by Dawkins is well worth analysing so as to solve the mystery.
-The conclusions I draw from this thought experiment are, however, very different from that of Dawkins.
+The conclusions I draw from this thought experiment are, however, very different from Dawkins's.
 They point to yet another difficulty with the meme model.